fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

 Enforce the following rules, which will make the whole application process more efficient and effective.

-* No suffix or prefix allowed, just have first name and last name input boxes
+* No suffix or prefix allowed, just have first name and last name input boxes;
-* Only allow one format for birthdate
+* Only allow one format for birthdate;
-* Check the length of the phone number; otherwise, don't allow submission
+* Check the length of the phone number; otherwise, don't allow submission.